FND/declepticon/README.md

 properties described by `slots`, reporting discrepancies with regard to the expectations expressed within `fields`.

+Note that transformed records can be turned back into JSON via `JSON.stringify(record)`, provided slots' values can be serialized.

 See tests for more elaborate examples.